 What is Ground Rent?

-Leaseholders in England and Wales have to pay rent to the freeholder or landlord of the property.
-This is known as ground rent.
-In this guide, we’ll go over what it includes, why and when you pay, and some of the newer legislation surrounding ground rent.
+People who buy leasehold properties in England and Wales have to make regular payments to the freeholder or landlord of the property.
+This is because a leaseholder only owns the property, not the land the building occupies.
+These payments are known as ground rent.
+In this guide, we’ll explore what ground rent is, why and when you pay it.

 Why do you pay ground rent?

 If you pay ground rent, you own your home as a leaseholder, but you don’t own the land.
 The reason you pay ground rent is to rent the land on which your property sits.
-As of 2020, around 4.5 million households in England and Wales own their homes on a leasehold basis.
+The latest figures report that nearly 5 million households in England and Wales own their homes on a leasehold basis.
+Most flats in England and Wales are owned leasehold, and around 8% of all houses.

 Ground rent costs typically include any maintenance and repair of the structure of the building and any common parts (like guttering), the cost of the building’s insurance and maintenance of any communal grounds or private accessways.